The DUI Process

 Let a Long Beach DUI Lawyer Clarify Your Options

 A driving under the influence (DUI) case feels scary and overwhelming to most people who have been charged.
 As a client-focused firm, the Law Office of Peacock & Le Beau wants to help demystify the DUI process and make it easier for clients and potential clients to understand the road ahead.
-Get in touch with us today to ensure that you can start building a criminal defense as soon as possible.

 The Stages of DUI Cases